knative/serving/docs/runtime-user-guide.md

 environment itself.
 The expectations of the environment are detailed in the [runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md).

-The target audience of this document are _developers_ and _language and tooling developers_ as defined below:
+The target audience of this document is _developers_ and _language and tooling developers_ as defined below:

 - **Developers** write code which is packaged into a container which is run on